Hocti/pixi-mc/README.md

 	cat/spritemap2.png	111473
 	cat/meow.mp3		13958

-You can use MCLoader load this text file:
+You can use MCLoader to load this file:

 	PIXIMC.FileList.getfolderInfoFromText('media/files.txt','media/', function (_data) { //textFilePath,targetFolder